How do you run a faster marathon? I have been asked numerous times ‘Nate, what do I have to do to run faster'.

 It is a stressful point in any training plan when the stressful, hard work begins.

-Your physical preparation or for the sake of this post, your house’s ability to weather the storm is going to be built around how smart you are in your build up.
+Remember, your house's ability to weather the storm is going to be built around how smart you are in your build up.

 PRACTICE GOAL PACE

 You have to start thinking about a pace you want to run and practicing running at that pace.
-THAT is key.

 Have you ever watched the Kenyans finish a race?
 How do they usually look when they come in?